greiwede/nvim-config/README.md

 # LazyVim configuration

-To get started install LazyVim as described in theri documenation.
+To get started install LazyVim as described in their documenation.

 The plugins can be enabled by storing the plugin-files under ~/.config/nvim/lua/plugins.